astral-sh/ty/docs/editors.md

 Refer to your editor's documentation to learn how to connect to an LSP server.

-## Customize your experience
+## Settings

-See the [editor settings](./reference/editor-settings.md) for more details on configuring the language server.
+See the [editor settings reference](./reference/editor-settings.md) for more details on configuring the language server.